-I’ve shot just about every single one under the sun thanks for industry and media range days.
+I’ve shot just about every single one under the sun thanks to industry and media range days.
 I’ve also bought my fair share of triggers for my amount of lowers.

 These are my favorites for both drop-in and more traditional models…plus single and double-stage too.

-And don’t worry…I’ll include budget and duty-rated triggers for those that aren’t looking for 1.5 lb hair triggers.
+And don’t worry…I’ll include budget and duty-rated triggers for those that aren’t looking for 1.5-pound hair triggers.

 Best AR-15 Trigger

 Let’s establish a baseline since I’m going to be measuring average trigger pulls and shooting split times.

 There’s a lot of variance between mil-spec triggers…but for the most part, they have some creep in the beginning, which I’m going to define as when you think the trigger is going to “break” and shoot…but it hesitates and moves again.

 I’ve had mil-spec triggers with a trigger pull in the range of 6 to 9 lbs.
 This one I’m testing is a decent one at 6lbs 9oz (all of these are measured on my Lyman Electronic Trigger Pull Gauge).

 Watch the video (I’ll have one for each trigger) to see the creep in the front…with some “over-travel” (how much the trigger moves after it breaks) and then a very solid reset.

 I’m shooting UTM Battlefield Blanks with the barrel pointed in a safe direction, and everyone is wearing eye/ear protection.